jon-harper/clock-3/faq.md

 ### Why so many lock washers?

 A bag of 500 lock washers costs not much more than 100.
 A builder will need more than 100 lock washers no matter what I do, so I standardized on M5x12mm + lock washer + nut for most printed parts where it is reasonable to do so.
 There are a few exceptions to the rule that neither need nor have lock washers, like the outside corner pieces on the frame.

+Also, Loctite eats ABS if it's not completely dry.
+I'm not that patient.

 ### Why a V6 hotend instead of [x]?